the fresh films reviews

 Review

 This modern western toys with classic genre conventions and gives them a new and quite attractive 1990s wrapping in which heavy metal aficionados are pitted as part of the solution rather than the problem (for once).
 The bad guys are middle-aged, trigger-happy chauvinists, and our good guy – our sexy, steaming, too-cool-for-school good guy – is like a 20-year-old Blondie.
-He doesn't talk unless he has to and he doesn't kill unless he's compelled to, but boy do we get that he is.
+He doesn't talk unless he has to, and he doesn't kill unless he's compelled to – but boy, do we get that he is.
 We also get why the delicate Sarah Trigger wants him to pay her nightly visits.
 Kid is more or less the ultimate B-movie.
-It uses all of its stereotypical ingredients to create a timeless, suspenseful guilty pleasure – which is also a tribute to 1990 fashion, by the way.
+It uses all of its stereotypical ingredients to create a timeless, suspenseful guilty pleasure – and, incidentally, also a fine tribute to 1990s fashion.
 Arguably C. Thomas Howell's best ever performance.

 [Click here for original Norwegian review.]